 Organise a land survey to ensure the boundaries of the property are accurately represented

-Prior to hiring a conveyancer, you can check out the Australian Institute of Conveyancers – the peak body representing registered, licensed, and practising conveyancers in Australia – to see if your preferred professional is a part of their database.
+Prior to hiring a conveyancer, you can check out the Australian Institute of Conveyancers, the peak body representing registered, licensed, and practising conveyancers in Australia, to see if your conveyancer is a part of the database.
 If you’re looking to buy or sell property in Queensland or the ACT, you might want to check out the Queensland Law Society or the ACT Law Society instead.

 It’s also worth noting, a conveyancer is legally required to have professional indemnity insurance when they work.
 This protects the conveyancer if they were to make a mistake or omission that could result in their customer taking legal action against them.